kintoandar/kintoandar.github.io/_posts/2014-11-10-certificates-mumbo-jumbo.md

 > How to guarantee that a certificate from a certain CA is exactly the one I'm expecting and not a random one from the same CA?

 Well, a certificate has several fields that you can check against, for example, the fingerprint or the Common Name (CN).
-Be advise that when you use the fingerprint, if the certificate is renewed, you'll need to update your validation scheme.
+Be advised that when you use the fingerprint, if the certificate is renewed, you'll need to update your validation scheme.

 #### Check it out